There are millions of them.

 Watch: This was filmed on a farm near Gilgandra.
 Post continues after video.

 It's been described as a plague of "biblical proportions" or a "carpet" of mice.
-It's the worst infestation we've seen in Australia in decades.
+It's the worst infestation we've seen in Australia in decades - and it's been going on for almost a year.

-They emerged after a bumper grain harvest and have been leaving a trail of destruction since July 2020 in some regions, with the current deluge of rain sending them indoors in even larger numbers.
+They emerged after a bumper grain harvest and have been leaving a trail of destruction since July 2020 in some regions, with the recent deluges of rain sending them indoors in even larger numbers.

 The smell is unbearable, they breed at unprecedented rates and locals are finding them in their beds and running through their walls and ceilings.